DzmitryPapou/PhoneApp/README.md

 # Phone App
-Test task for Texode company
+Test task for Texode company.

 Develop a client-server application to work with arbitrary information cards.
 Information card consists of 2 elements
 information: the name of the card and the graphic image. as options